evoila/osb-example/README.md

-# osb-service-broker-example
+# osb-example
 ## Description

-An empty Cloud Foundry Service Broker missing concrete implementation of a distinct service.
+An empty Open Service Broker missing concrete implementation of a distinct service.
-Supports deployment to OpenStack.
 Uses MongoDB Database for management.
+Uses MongoDB Database or CredHub for storing credentials.
 Configuration files and deployment scripts must be added.
 Concrete Service logic and binding logic has to be added.
+In this state, the broker simulates business logic

 ## Start with this example
 1. Clone it.